rcaloras/bashhub-client/README.md

 ssh rcaloras@some-ip-address # will not be saved
 ```

-You can check the conifiguration of this command via the `bashhub filter` subcommand.
+You can check the configuration of this command via the `bashhub filter` subcommand.
 ```bash
 # Check if a command is filtered by my regex
 export BH_FILTER="(-p)"